jecs-imperial/induction/README.md

 # Induction

-A derivation of the axiom of induction for the [Occam](http://djalbat.com/occam) proof assistant.
+A derivation of the principle of induction for the [Occam](http://djalbat.com/occam) proof assistant.

 ## Resources